-The exhibitions “Água: uma viagem no mundo do conhecimento” and “Cabeça Dinossauro: o novo titã brasileiro” stand out among these actions.
+The exhibitions “Água: uma viagem no mundo do conhecimento” (Water: a journey into the world of knowledge) and “Cabeça Dinossauro: o novo titã brasileiro” (Dinosaur head: the new Brazilian titan) stand out among these actions.
 Receiving thousands of visitors, these initiatives are successful models of expository actions.
-In addition, they also allow the establishment of partnership and management models at the university.
+Also, they also allow the establishment of partnership and management models at the university.

 Constituição e publicização de acervos virtuais (Virtual collections)

-In these actions the most representative products are the portal Memória USP and the Acervo digital USP.
-Memória USP is a project that presents information about people, places and facts related to the institutional memory of the USP units.
-The information is displayed through an interactive interface, which articulates time and space to locate people, events and places.
-The project is integrated into the Digital Collection, which provides a database for indexing and sharing information.
+In these actions, the most representative products are the portal Memória USP and the Acervo digital USP.
+Memória USP is a project that presents information about people, places, and facts related to the institutional memory of the USP units.
+The information, displayed via an interactive interface, articulates time and space to locate people, events, and places.
+The project, integrated into the Digital Collection, provides a database for indexing and sharing information.
 In addition to specific actions, these projects can be expanded and used as templates to create new collections and interfaces.

 Exposições virtuais (Virtual exhibitions)

 Recently, the Museu de Ciência has expanded its range of actions and opened its first virtual exhibition, the project “12 Profetas de Aleijadinho”.
-In addition to the virtual exhibition, this initiative resulted in an interdisciplinary collaboration model with experts from the areas of history of art, art education and computer science.
+Besides the virtual exhibition, this initiative resulted in an interdisciplinary collaboration model with experts from the areas of history of art, art education and computer science.
 In the project, the digitalized sculptures of the prophets are exposed and presented as interactive three-dimensional objects, which are articulated with the textual information about the artwork.
-It helps with the attribution of meanings to virtual objects.
-These virtual objects, on the other hand, enable new aesthetic and expository experiences.
-The exhibition motivated a workshop on virtual exhibitions held in 2014.
+It helps with the attribution of meanings to virtual objects, enabling new aesthetic and expository experiences.
+The exhibition has motivated a workshop on virtual exhibitions held in 2014.

-The Museum’s actions are designed and orchestrated with the contribution of members from its Advisory Board, formed by representatives from 50 units and organs.
+The Museum’s actions are conceived and orchestrated with the contribution of members from its Advisory Board, formed by representatives from 50 units and organs.